FastNetMon Advanced simple average traffic calculation mode

 By default, FastNetMon Advanced uses exponential moving average algorithm to calculate bandwidth.
-In some cases when routers send traffic telemetry in bursts or stream of telemetry is not even it may not provide best accuracy and you may noticed 20-30% inaccuracy with real traffic.
+In some cases, when routers send traffic telemetry in bursts or a stream of telemetry is not even, it may not provide the best accuracy, and you may notice 20-30% deviation from real traffic.

-Usually, it happens only with Netflow / IPFIX based protocols.
-The best option to address it to move to sFlow or PSAMP based protocols if they’re supported by equipment as these protocols provide way better bandwidth calculation accuracy.
+Usually, it happens only with Netflow / IPFIX-based protocols.
+The best option to address it is to move to sFlow or PSAMP-based protocols if they’re supported by equipment, as these protocols provide way better bandwidth calculation accuracy.

 sudo fcli set main speed_calculation_delay 45